top of page

 RESEARCH INTERESTS

-Unpacking the psychological foundations and consequences of violence & conflict
+Unpacking the role of emotions and cognition in shaping political violence & conflict

-Studying the strategic dynamics of Israeli-Palestinian violence and its effects on political attitudes & public health
+Studying the dynamics of the Israeli-Palestinian conflict and its effects on political attitudes & public health

 ABOUT ME